Manirathinam21/Face_Recognition_Realtime_Attendance/README.md

 #### To create a new DB --> firebase  --> build --> realtime database --> lock mode or test mode --> enable

 #### To create a storage bucket --> firebase  --> build --> storage --> lock mode or test mode --> enable

-#### In Firebase tool --> project settings --> service accounts --> python --> generate new private key --> will get ServiceAccountKey.json file and respective
+#### In Firebase tool --> project settings --> service accounts --> python --> generate new private key --> will get ServiceAccountKey.json file & respective python code
-python code to connect ServiceAccountCredential

 ## how face recognition attendance system worikng?